jordanhanrahan/grav-sequencer/README.md

 ## Usage

-The HTML5 sequencer will be appended to pages using the 'sequencer' template (based on the default template from Grav's Antimatter Theme)
+The HTML5 sequencer will be appended to pages using the 'sequencer' template (based on the default template from Grav's Antimatter Theme).
+Rename your page .md file from 'default.md' to 'sequencer.md'

 ## Credits

-Based on the excellent html5 sequencer built by Andrew Seigner [https://github.com/siggy/beatboxer](GitHub) [http://sig.gy/](Website)
+Based on the excellent html5 sequencer built by Andrew Seigner

+[https://github.com/siggy/beatboxer](GitHub)

+[http://sig.gy/](Website)

 Sounds originally from: [http://808.html909.com]()

 ## To Do